 Job Corps is the nation's largest and most comprehensive residential education and job training program for at-risk youth.

-Related Web Pages on This Topic
+Related Webpages on this Topic

-The Corporation for National Service is the domestic version of the Peace Corps, in which citizens volunteer for one year tutoring at-risk youth, building housing, helping senior citizens live independently, and other activities.
+AmeriCorps - The Corporation for National Service is the domestic version of the Peace Corps, in which citizens volunteer for one year tutoring at-risk youth, building housing, helping senior citizens live independently, and other activities.